Getting Started

 Issue

-The Status field in the Overview tab shows the current system status.
-In this example, the green “Ready” icon indicates that the system is ready to run applications.
+In this example, the green check icon and online connection indicate the system is ready to run applications.

 System Issues and Messages